7. DISEASE MANAGEMENT

 7.1.6.1.
 Upper urinary tract

-The antegrade instillation of BCG or mitomycin C in the upper urinary tract via percutaneous nephrostomy after complete tumour eradication has been studied for CIS after kidney-sparing management [186,222].
+The antegrade instillation of BCG or mitomycin C in the upper urinary tract via percutaneous nephrostomy after complete tumour eradication has been studied for CIS after kidney-sparing management [167,168].
 Retrograde instillation through a single-J open-ended ureteric stent is also used.
-Before both the antegrade and retrograde approach a nephro-ureterogram needs to rule out ureteric obstruction or leakage, asses that there is no infection and ensure a low pressure system to avoid pyelovenous influx during instillation/perfusion.
-The reflux obtained from a double-J stent has been used but this approach is suboptimal because the drug often does not reach the renal pelvis [223-226].
+Before both the antegrade and retrograde approach a nephro-ureterogram needs to rule out ureteric obstruction or leakage, asses that there is no infection and ensure a low-pressure system to avoid pyelovenous influx during instillation/perfusion.
+The reflux obtained from a double-J stent has been used but this approach is suboptimal because the drug often does not reach the renal pelvis [169-172].

-A systematic review and meta-analysis assessing the oncologic outcomes of patients with papillary UTUC or CIS of the upper tract treated with kidney-sparing surgery and adjuvant endocavitary treatment analysed the effect of adjuvant therapies (i.e., chemotherapeutic agents and/or immunotherapy with BCG) after kidney- sparing surgery for papillary non-invasive (Ta–T1) UTUCs and BCG for the treatment of upper tract CIS, finding no difference between the method of drug administration (antegrade vs. retrograde vs. combined approach) in terms of recurrence, progression, CSS, and OS; however, all included studies were underpowered and highly heterogeneous.
-Furthermore, the recurrence rates following adjuvant instillations are comparable to those reported in the literature in untreated patients, questioning their efficacy [227].
+A systematic review and meta-analysis assessing the oncologic outcomes of patients with papillary (Ta-T1) UTUC or CIS of the upper urinary tract treated with kidney-sparing surgery and adjuvant endocavitary therapies (i.e., chemotherapeutic agents and/or BCG) did not find any difference between the method of drug administration (antegrade vs. retrograde vs. combined approach) in terms of recurrence, progression, CSS, and OS; however, all included studies were underpowered and highly heterogeneous.
+Furthermore, the recurrence rates following adjuvant instillations are comparable to those reported in the literature in untreated patients, questioning their efficacy [173].
 The analyses were based on retrospective small studies suffering from publication and reporting bias.

-Recent evidence suggests that early single adjuvant intracavitary upper tract instillation of mitomycin C in patients with low-grade UTUC might reduce the risk of local recurrence [228].
-The authors report limited complications related to the instillations but propose a retrograde pyelography before instillations are commenced to exclude contrast extravasation.
-This concept will need further evaluation in a randomised context [228].
+Further evidence suggests that early single adjuvant intracavitary upper tract instillation of mitomycin C in patients with low-grade UTUC might reduce the risk of local recurrence [174].
+The authors report limited complications related to the instillations and confirm the need for a retrograde pyelography before instillations are commenced to exclude contrast extravasation.

 7.1.6.2.
 Bladder